LabinatorSolutions/stockfish-chess-web-gui/README.md

 - Adding an option to set FEN.
 - Integrating a chess opening book.
 - Adding an option to set the time for both players.
-- Adding an evaluation meter to show the player what is the engine's evaluation of the current position.
+- Adding a visual evaluation meter to show the player what is the engine's evaluation of the current position.
-- Adding support for chess variants.

 ## Development & Contribution